CardShark BidBase Editor

 The above may sound complicated, but it's nothing you have to know or worry about.
 Just press Ctrl-U and double-check to make sure that the program has mocked up the entry correctly.
 Once you get the hang of it, you can duplicate a set of entries for one set of Prior Bids for a similar set of Prior Bids in a flash.
 (As we shall see later, using the Edit - Compare Entries routine lets you duplicate a set of entries even faster.)

-In fact, if you click Find and a bid is not found, BidBase will enter the hand specs into the Input Boxes for you automatically.
+If a bid is not found, you can click Add and BidBase will enter the hand specs into the Input Boxes so that you can make a new entry for the desired bid.

 Click Edit-Save on the menu bar or press Ctrl-S. The entry in the Input Boxes will be moved into the correct order on the grid.
 If you do not see the entry, it may be that the Round, Player, or Prior Bids you entered are outside the range you have specified to display.
 If you made a data entry error, simply change the entry in the input boxes and save again.
 (Just make sure that the New Entry box is not checked, or you will have two entries with different numbers.)
 If the display range needs to be changed, press Ctrl-W and change it.